Alejoab/MercaTodo/README.md

 - `php artisan migrate` to create the database tables.
 - `php artisan db:seed --class=DepartmentsCitiesSeeder` to populate the cities table.
 - `php artisan db:seed --class=RolesSeeder` to populate the products table.

+## Product Images

+The application is configured to store all product images in the `storage/app/public/product_images` folder.
+By default, the folder is created when the main seeder is executed.
+In the case that you do not want to execute the seeder you must create the folder manually.

+To make the images available to the application, you must run the following command:

+- `php artisan storage:link`

+In the case that you want to change the folder where the images are stored, you must change the path of the `product_images` driver in the `config/filesystems.php` file.